Cessna Citation II: Government variants

 The US Customs & Border Protection purchased ten Citation IIs configured with fire control radar (initially the F-16's AN/APG-66(V), later the Selex ES Vixen 500E system) and the WF-360TL imaging system.
 These aircraft have been used effectively in Panama, Honduras, Colombia, Peru, Venezuela, Mexico and Aruba.
 The similar OT-47B aircraft are based on the Cessna Citation V airframe.

-The T-47A was a modified version of the Citation S/II (Model 552) for the U.S. Navy, featuring a 5 ft wingspan reduction and hydraulically boosted ailerons for enhanced maneuverability, 2900 lbf thrust JT15D-5 engines, a cockpit roof window for better pilot visibility during hard maneuvering, strengthened windshields for protection against bird strikes during high-speed low-altitude sorties, multiple radar consoles, and the AN/APQ-167 radar system.
+The T-47A was a modified version of the Citation S/II (Model 552) for the U.S. Navy, featuring a 5 ft wingspan reduction and hydraulically boosted ailerons for improved maneuverability, 2900 lbf thrust JT15D-5 engines, a cockpit roof window for better pilot visibility during hard maneuvering, strengthened windshields for protection against bird strikes during high-speed low-altitude sorties, multiple radar consoles, and the AN/APQ-167 radar system.
 Intended to replace the North American T-39D as a radar systems trainer aircraft, fifteen aircraft were purchased in 1984 to train naval radar intercept officers.

 All T-47A aircraft were operated with civil aircraft registration numbers by Training Air Squadron VT-86 based at Naval Air Station Pensacola, Florida.
-On 20 July 1993, thirteen of the fifteen aircraft were destroyed when a roofing contractor accidentally set fire to a hangar at Forbes Field where the aircraft were being stored by Cessna.
-The navy replaced the lost trainers with upgraded T-39D aircraft and the two survivors were transferred to civil owners.
+On July 20, 1993, ten of the fifteen aircraft were destroyed when a roofing contractor accidentally set fire to a hangar at Forbes Field where the aircraft were being stored by Cessna.
+The five survivors were subsequently transferred to Cessna and other civil owners.